Mister Rogers' Neighborhood season 7

 The following is a list of episodes from the seventh season of the PBS series, Mister Rogers' Neighborhood, which aired in 1974.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Painting The Walls)

 Rogers starts off the episode by painting the walls of the television house blue.
 The Neighborhood of Make-Believe is preparing for a Sweethearts' Concert.
 X gets word that the Owl Correspondence School will send him a lesson.